 PHO coordinates an annual data cleaning exercise with PHUs to review cases/events of public health significance that occurred in their jurisdiction for the purpose of improving iPHIS data quality.
-The 2019 and 2020 annual data cleaning process was interrupted due to the COVID-19 pandemic.
+The 2020 annual data cleaning process was interrupted due to the COVID-19 pandemic.
 The annual initiative resumed for 2021 data.
 However, there may have been variations in the ability of public health units to participate in the process.
-As a result, there may be limitations related to the completeness of 2019, 2020, 2021 and 2022 data and trends should be interpreted with caution.
+As a result, there may be limitations related to the completeness of 2020 through to 2023 data and trends should be interpreted with caution.